WICG/display-locking/README.md

 #### Status

-The feature has been accepted by CSS Working Group, and is a part of the [css-contain-2]() module.
+The feature has been accepted by the CSS Working Group, and is a part of the [css-contain-2]() module.

 The feature is implemented in Chromium M85.